– Living Norway Colloquium 2020

 Venue: The colloquium and workshops will be located at NINA in Trondheim.

 Because of the corona situation, we welcome participants that can not come to Trondheim for the event to join us remotely.
-We are currently looking into solutions to make sure all participants (whether they are on-site or join via video) feel they are part of the same event.
 Be aware of limit attendance or seating capacity to allow for social distancing.

 All decisions about how the event will be organized, including distancing rules and number of participant on-site will follow recommendations from Norwegian health authorities.

 If you want to register please use this link.

 Program outline: Day one will be dedicated to public lectures from national and international invited speakers.
 On day two, Living Norway, Centre for Biodiversity Dynamics (CBD) at NTNU and bioCEED at UiB will co-host two workshops, focusing on tools for integrated modelling of open data sources and increased teaching FAIR data management and open science, respectively.

 Code of conduct: We want to ensure that everyone who attends our colloquium feels welcome, safe and comfortable.
 You can read the conference code of conduct here.